Printable Version: Lab-Developed Tests and the FDA

 Summary table of the AdvaMed Proposal Triage decision matrix

-Classification Determining Factors Oversight
+Determining Factors |

 Low Risk:

-the consequence of an incorrect result or incorrect interpretation is unlikely to lead to serious morbidity/mortality.
+the consequence of an incorrect result or incorrect interpretation is unlikely to lead to serious morbidity/mortality. |

-The test result is typically used in conjunction with other clinical findings to establish or confirm diagnosis.
-No claim that the test result alone determines prognosis or direction of therapy.
 The laboratory internally performs analytical validation and determines adequacy of clinical validation prior to offering for clinical testing.
-The accreditor during the normally scheduled inspections will verify that the laboratory performed appropriate validation studies.
+The accreditor during the normally scheduled inspections will verify that the laboratory performed appropriate validation studies. |

 Moderate Risk: